gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 <p> This is a new hallmark of aging (3) that has to do with autophagy or the body’s self cleaning mechanism.
 MTor regulation helps to regulate autophagy.
 When mTor is overactive, autophagy is underactive and vice versa.</p>

-<p>Again, My Best Diet helps to regulate these two processes.
+<p>Again,  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet</a> helps to regulate these two processes.
 Intermittent fasting, workouts, and especially prolonged fasting greatly help with upregulating the process of autophagy. </p>

 <h3>Deregulated nutrient sensing </h3>
 <p>This hallmark of aging is self explanatory.
-Deregulated nutrient sensing has a lot to do with which genes are turned on and which genes are turned off.
-DNA methylation supporting diet, or My Best Diet in my personal case helps with fixing this problem.</p>
+Deregulated nutrient sensing has a lot to do with which genes are turned on and which genes are turned off.  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">DNA methylation supporting diet</a>, or  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet </a> in my personal case helps with fixing this problem.</p>
 .
 <h3>Mitochondrial dysfunction</h3>
 <p> Mitochondria has its own DNA and is crucial because it provides us with the energy.
 This energy is also needed for DNA repair mechanics.
 Mitochondrial DNA, just like nucleic DNA, is also repaired by specific sirtuins.
 They are SIRT3, SIRT4, and SIRT5.
 Upregulating these sirtuins will help with the health of mitochondria. </p>